 All 4 courses include Physical Training and opportunnities to participate in Team Building Exercises.

 AFJROTC requires cadets to wear a uniform similar to the Air Force uniform once a week.
 Our uniform day is normally on Wednseday.
 Cadets are expected to wear a uniform that is clean, neat, and pressed.
 Cadets earn a grade up to 100 points per week for uniform wear.

 Uniforms are provided to cadets at no charge, but they must return the uniforms when they are no longer in the AFJROTC program.
 Cadets who do not return the uniform will be placed on the school's debt list for any items not returned.

 Cadets participate in several community service projects throughout the school year, totaling hundreds of hours of service.
 Cadets are expected to participate in at least one JROTC community service event each semester.
 JROTC Community service projects can be accomplished through school projects, class projects, or other volunteer agencies.
 Some of the community service events the cadets have participated in the past include:

 Alligator Festival (assist with parking), Football Concession Workers, Mardi Gras Parades, Presenting the Colors for New Orleans Pelicans, Relay for Life, Social Concerns (collecting food and clothing), Toys for Tots (distributing toys), Veterans Day Ceremonies, Our own HHS JROTC Haunted House and working with our local American legion and VFW Posts.

-All cadet JROTC Community Service Projects must be attended by a JROTC Instructor in order for the cadet or the flight to receive credit.
+All cadet JROTC Community Service Projects must be attended by a JROTC Instructor in order for it to count as a JROTC event.